princeprag/discord-bot/README.md

 ## Art Credits

-Credit for the bot's avatar and the support server art goes to [MoonlightKCreations](https://www.instagram.com/moonlightkcreations/).
+Credit for the bot's avatar and the server art goes to [MoonlightKCreations](https://www.instagram.com/moonlightkcreations/).
 If you want to show some support, consider [commissioning her!](https://meitanteimoonlight.wixsite.com/moonlightkcreations/commissions).

 ## Contributors ✨